g0tmk/dotfiles-linux/README.md

 #### BUGS
+- occasionally tmux prefix hotkey stops working in urxvt.
+Seems to be a urxvt issue.
+  - workaround for now is close urxvt, open a new one, and reattach with `tmux a`
 - setxkbmap remappings are unbound after wake from sleep ~50% of the time
   - workaround for now is run `remap` when this happens
   - seems to be a known bug, one of the comments has a workaround that may work